 Dealing with ADHD can fall somewhere between a winding road and a hair-raising roller coaster.
 I feel for families who have had sleep problems like ours and I love to share whats working for us.
-We’ve found the best weighted blanket for ADHD.
+We’ve found something that really works – a weighted blanket for ADHD.
 My son has had great success using a weighted blanket for ADHD – it calms his anxiety at bed time and induces a more restful nights sleep.

 Sleep is sooooooo important for ADHD kids